Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 3. `catch` will generally have a call of `notify` with the string of error.
 This is to be done to report errors as they occur.

 All errors received from firebase wrappers are guaranteed to be user friendly messages.

+## Linting and Beautification
+Create React App uses ESLint internally and is not configured anywhere else.
+However, ESLint is disabled during production builds because sometimes certain warnings may need to be ignored.
+However...

+**WARNING**: Fix any ESLint warnings or errors during development.
+Otherwise, you may be introducing bugs or convoluted logic.
+Refactor and modify your logic, especially if you have missing dependencies in `useEffect` or `useCallback`.

+Prettier is a recommended extension for VSCode.
+Only run Pretter on `.js` and `.jsx` files.